waimea-ljmutch/chores-project/docs/0-requirements.md

-## NAME OF IMPLICATION 5
+## End-User Implication

-Replace this text with a clear explanation of what the implication means.
+The end-user implications of a digital technology or digital outcome (e.g. a website) are connected to the specific needs of the end-user(s).

 ### Relevance to the System